Ramesses VI: Tomb

 In 1898, Georges Émile Jules Daressy cleared KV9, which had remained opened since antiquity, uncovering fragments of a large granite box as well as numerous pieces of Ramesses VI's mummiform stone sarcophagus, the face of which is now in the British Museum.
 The sarcophagus was restored in 2004 following two years of work on over 250 fragments recovered in the tomb, where it is now on display.
 Zahi Hawass, then head of Egypt's Supreme Council of Antiquities, unsuccessfully requested the return of the sarcophagus' face from the British Museum to Egypt.

 In 2020, the Egyptian Tourism Authority released a full 3D model of the tomb with detailed photographies, available online.

 In April 2021 his mummy was moved from the Egyptian Museum to the National Museum of Egyptian Civilization along with those of 17 other kings and 4 queens in an event termed the Pharaohs' Golden Parade.

 Mortuary temple

 Ramesses VI was originally buried in KV9 in the Valley of the Kings.

 Ramesses VI seems to have usurped the large mortuary temple in El-Assasif from Ramesses V, who had himself likely taken it from his father Ramesses IV.
 The temple was planned to be nearly half the size of that of Medinet Habu and was only in its foundation stages at the death of Ramesses IV.
 It is unclear whether it was ever completed, but the temple is mentioned as a land-owning institution in the Wilbour Papyrus dating to Ramesses V's reign.
 Archaeological excavations show much of its surviving decoration was made under Ramesses VI.
-(Note: That is most of the decorations of the temple that have survived to this day have been made under Ramesses VI as shown by the presence of his cartouches on these decorations.)
+(Note: That most of the decorations of the temple that have survived to this day were made under Ramesses VI is shown by the presence of his cartouches on these decorations.)